-Locally developing microservices with Google Container Engine
+Locally developing microservices with Google Kubernetes Engine

 The guestbook tutorial for Kubernetes shows how to get a simple PHP and Redis application running in Kubernetes, but doesn't explain how you can actually change the code.
 We'll show you how to set up a fast, productive development environment for coding on Kubernetes.
 In particular, we'll show how you can make changes locally on your laptop, and see those changes reflected instantly on your externally exposed IP.